M.A. with Research Paper

 Formal Program Requirements

-- The selection of a topic for the research paper must be approved by a faculty supervisor who will be chosen in consultation with the Department Head.
-The paper will be graded by the supervisor and one other member of the faculty, either from within the Department or the Department of a cognate discipline.
-Students may consult the list of past thesis topics for general ideas for a research paper topic.
+- The selection of a topic for the research paper must be approved by a faculty supervisor who will be chosen in consultation with the Graduate Coordinator.
+The paper will be graded by the supervisor and one other member of the faculty, either from within the Department or that of a cognate discipline.

 - Research paper stream students are to contact a faculty member with similar research interests to explore the possibility of that person agreeing to be the student's supervisor.
 This may occur as early as when the student is applying to the university and must be completed before the end of the first semester at Memorial.

 - The student will prepare the paper under the supervisor's direction.
 The student and his or her supervisor will select another faculty member to serve on the student's second supervisor, or "reader".
-This two-member committee must read and approve the Research Paper Proposal and grade the final version of the student's Research Paper before they can complete the program.
-The Guidelines for the Research Paper process are to be followed, as are the Department's Plagiarism and Documentation policies, and a completed Evaluation Form must be submitted.
+The supervisor must read and approve the Research Paper Proposal and grade the final version of the student's Research Paper before they can complete the program.
+The Guidelines for the Research Paper process are to be followed, as are the Department's Plagiarism and Documentation policies must be submitted.

 - Graduate students may choose to make use of the Faculty of Arts Digital Research Centre's services, which can support their qualitative research by providing access to high quality digital tape recorders, cameras, video equipment and software to gather, preserve, process and analyze field data.